The Rev. Steven Falci was ordained to the sacred order of Priest by The Rt. Rev. A. Robert Hirschfeld on Sat. Dec. 13, 2025

 Christ Church Licensed Lay Ministers

-We are looking forward to our property development which will provide us a new worship space, 44 Workforce housing units, offices for HAVEN, our local domestic violence prevention and support services agency, and a childcare center, we have much work to do and so have set up some times for some of these tasks.
+We are looking forward to our property development which will provide us a new worship space, 44 Workforce housing units, offices for HAVEN, our local domestic violence prevention and support services agency, and a childcare center.

 Christ Church Transition Journal